zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic01.md

       messages.
     * There is no zone file or zone data for the undelegated "version".
 * The parent zone is `parent.SCENARIO.basic01.xa`.
-  * It is served by two IB NS (ns1 and ns2).
+  * It is served by two in-bailiwick NS (ns1 and ns2).
   * ns1 and ns2 have the same zone content.
   * ns1 and ns2 have both IPv4 and IPv6 glue.
   * The records matching glue in the zone are complete.
   * The delegation from the grand parent has the same NS with complete glue.
 * The grandparent zone is `SCENARIO.basic01.xa`.
-  * It is served by two IB NS (ns1 and ns2).
+  * It is served by two in-bailiwick NS (ns1 and ns2).
   * ns1 and ns2 have the same zone content.
   * ns1 and ns2 have both IPv4 and IPv6 glue.
   * The records matching glue in the zone are complete.
-  * The delegation from the SCENARIO zoen has the same NS with complete glue.
+  * The delegation from the SCENARIO zone has the same NS with complete glue.
 * Responds with a A record for the zone on query for A.
 * Responds with a AAAA record for the zone on query for AAAA.
 * All responses are authoritative with [RCODE Name] "NoError"